top of page

 California solar incentives, including the federal tax credit for residential and commercial projects, can significantly reduce the total cost of a solar PV system.
 Commercial projects can also qualify for accelerated depreciation or bonus deprecation.

-Also, per section 73 of California’s revenue and taxation code, there is a property tax exclusion for solar systems.
-This means that installing solar panels won’t cause an increase in property taxes despite boosting the property value.
+Also, per section 73 of California’s revenue and taxation code, solar systems are exempt from property taxes.
+This means that installing solar panels will not increase property taxes despite boosting property value.

 Do Other States Have Similar Solar Panel Mandates?